AlgoTradingClub/trade_bot/README.md

 ### Install Python and virtualenv
 - Install [Python](https://www.python.org/downloads/)
 - When installing python, click `add to path` option on the installation prompt.
 - Install virtualenv.
-These are separate coding enviornments that allow you to code with the same software dependancies and environment that I am coding in.
-On windows, open `CMD`; on linux or mac, open `terminal`.
+These are separate coding environments that allow you to code with the same software dependencies and environment that I am coding in.
+On Windows, open `CMD`; on linux or mac, open `terminal`.
 ```$ python -m pip install virtualenv```
 - Go to the location in your computer where you want to run the python program.
 - Run